RossieK/UrbanDictionary/README.md

 # UrbanDictionary
-App using Sammy.js and Handlebars
+App using Sammy.js, Handlebars and Firebase as a backend